-The Canadian Theatre Critics Association is a National Section member of the canada lexapro.
+The Canadian Theatre Critics Association is a National Section member of the International Association of Theatre Critics.

 About the IATC: